bandicoot-imaging-sciences/bivot/README.md

       width,
       height,

+      // If true, Bivot renders with a fixed aspect ratio, with canvas width
+      // changing responsively to fit the width of the parent element.
+If false,
+      // Bivot sets the canvas size directly from the width and height.
+      // (Default: true)
+      responsive,

       // ========== Advanced props ==========

       // If set, this function will be called when a user clicks on the Bivot viewer.